platy/transit-radar/README.md

 [x]StopId should not be String, maybe &str / str?
-[x] Modularise the stoptime reader into a struct by understanding the lifetimes (had to use RefCell) [x] serialise the data so that i can have faster iteration [] Switch to id_arena - it will serialise easier and I won't need all these borrows comlicating things [] Macro for compile time Time literals
+[x] Modularise the stoptime reader into a struct by understanding the lifetimes (had to use RefCell) [x] serialise the data so that i can have faster iteration [] Switch to id_arena - it will serialise easier and I won't need all these borrows complicating things [] Macro for compile time Time literals
 [] Organise all the parsing and data lookups
 [] use debugging
 [] improve the error reporting in the parser
 [] remove the Strings
-[] save images and start writing blog post about the developlment
+[] save images and start writing blog post about the development

 ## Frontend